 Unfortunately, a disability strikes more often than you’d think – so it’s important to protect your ability to earn an income.
 This is true whether you are single or have a family.
 Disability insurance insures your paycheck.

 Disability income insurance (DI) offers protection through benefits that replace a portion of your pre-disability income.
 The monthly amount you qualify for, benefit period, and premium all depend upon your occupation and income.

-Fixed indexed annuities are tax deferred and returns are based on an index of your choice such as the S&P 500, Dow Jones, or Nasdaq and crediting method.
-You have protection against a market down-turn if your indexes perform inversely, and you will not loose any of your principal investment.
+Fixed indexed annuities are tax deferred and returns are based on an index of your choice such as the S&P 500, Dow Jones, or Nasdaq and selected crediting method.
+You have protection against a market down-turn if your indexes perform inversely, and you will not lose any of your principal investment.
 Although interest credited to a fixed indexed annuity is based on an index that shadows the market, you are not directly invested in the stock market.